lambdaclass/concrete/docs/MEMORY_SEMANTICS.md

 A type with `impl Destroy for T` provides a `destroy(x)` function that consumes the value and runs cleanup.
 The convention is `defer destroy(x)` immediately after allocation.

+Concrete is linear, not affine: `Destroy` is never an implicit scope-end destructor.
+A live non-`Copy` value that reaches scope exit without being consumed or reserved by an explicit `defer` is an error.
+The compiler may generate recursive drop glue only inside an explicit owner-consuming operation such as `v.drop()` / `defer v.drop()`: the outer disposal point remains visible in source, and the generated code is just the implementation of that explicit disposal.
+Collection drop glue must also expose any capabilities required by the element/key/value destructors in the drop path.

 ### `reserved` state interaction

 | Operation | On `reserved` variable | Result |